 MAC has been working to build capacity within the global mining industry.
 We have published guidance on improving implementation of site-level grievance mechanisms and contributed to the OECD’s guide on stakeholder engagement due diligence.
 MAC and its members have also undertaken actions in the areas of protecting human rights and supporting community development in host countries.
 MAC is also an active member of the International Council on Mining and Minerals, an organization dedicated to a safe, fair and sustainable mining industry.

 Healthy dialogue continues over the need to ensure that mining projects in the developing world respect human rights, the environment, and public health and safety.
 As one of the world’s most successful mining countries, Canada has an important role to play in this area.

 Recent decades have seen developing countries open up their economies to mineral exploration and development.
-In the process, Canadian mining companies have often encountered challenging circumstances such as weak national and local governments, corruption and poverty.
+In the process, Canadian mining companies have encountered challenging circumstances such as weak governance, corruption and poverty.